Is International Law “Real Law”? Examining the Debate

 The development of individual criminal responsibility represents a major advancement in international law.
 It serves as a powerful deterrent against future violations and offers a path towards achieving global justice.
 By strengthening existing mechanisms and addressing current limitations, the international community can continue to build a robust framework for holding individuals accountable for their actions on the world stage.

 There are many opinions among scholars and legal practitioners about the nature of international law, whether it is a true law or not.
-But it is undeniable that International law plays a crucial role in regulating the behavior of countries and other actors in the international system, as seen in many examples such as The United Nations Charter, International human rights treaties, International Criminal Court, Trade agreements and Climate Change agreement.
+But it is undeniable that International law plays a crucial role in regulating the behavior of countries and other actors in the international system, as seen in many examples such as the United Nations Charter, International human rights treaties, the International Criminal Court, Trade agreements, and the Climate Change agreement.